Mathias-SantAnna/PokeCards/README.md

 ### **Features**

-<p align="justify">- *Welcoming User Info Modal Pop-up:* **PokeCards** opening page there is a welcome modal pop-up inviting the player to select their favorite character from the three main famous ones from Pokemon cartoon called *Misty, Brock and Ash* followed by the choice of three classic Pokemons: Charmander, Pikachu, and Squirtle.
+<p align="justify">- *Welcoming User Info Modal Pop-up:* <strong>PokeCards</strong> opening page there is a welcome modal pop-up inviting the player to select their favorite character from the three main famous ones from Pokemon cartoon called *Misty, Brock and Ash* followed by the choice of three classic Pokemons: Charmander, Pikachu, and Squirtle.
 This modal is not a compulsory choice the player is allowed to select the "Let's Go" button straight away the intention of this modal is simply to attract Pokemon fans but not limit the game to them.</p>

 <div align="center">
     <img src="https://i.ibb.co/ZxLhdMN/User-Info-Modal.jpg" alt="Screenshot: User Info Modal" >